BDC Hamburger Icon

 • Identify your target prospects’ essential demographics, such as their age and location.

-• Analyze your target market’s personalities and behaviors to create customer personas for informing your marketing efforts.
+• Analyze your target market’s personalities and behaviors to build customer personas that inform your marketing efforts.

 Your product or service must satisfy your target customers, and your marketing messages should convince them that your offerings are essential.